Contextual Bandits with Continuous Actions: Smoothing, Zooming, and Adapting: Smoothed regret guarantees

-\paragraph{The algorithm.} The algorithm is an adaptation of \pe from~\citep{dudik2011efficient}, with pseudocode displayed in~\pref{alg:ZPE-body}.
+\paragraph{The algorithm.} The algorithm is an adaptation of \pe from~\citet{dudik2011efficient}, with pseudocode displayed in~\pref{alg:ZPE-body}.
 It is epoch based, maintaining a version space of good policies, denoted $\Pi^{(m)}$ in the $m^{\textrm{th}}$ epoch, and pruning it over time by eliminating the provably suboptimal policies.
-In the $m^{\textrm{th}}$ epoch, with $\Pi^{(m)}$ the algorithm computes a distribution $Q_m$ over $\Pi^{(m)}$ by solving a convex program~\pref{eq:pe_optimization-body}.
+In the $m^{\textrm{th}}$ epoch, the algorithm computes a distribution $Q_m$ over $\Pi^{(m)}$ by solving a convex program~\pref{eq:pe_optimization-body}.
 The objective function is related to the variance of the loss estimator we use, and so $Q_m$ ensures high-quality loss estimates for all policies in $\Pi^{(m)}$.
-We use $Q_m$ to select actions at each round in the epoch by sampling $\pi \sim Q_m$ and playing $\smooth_h(\pi(x))$ on context $x$, mixing in a small amount of uniform exploration. \footnote{As can be seen from the analysis, the addition of uniform exploration is merely for avoiding a technicality in the application of Sion's minimax theorem; setting $\mu_m$ to be any number in $(0,1/2)$ such that $\mu_m = O(r_m)$ would not affect Algorithm~\ref{alg:ZPE-body}'s regret guarantees up to a constant.} To compute $\Pi^{(m+1)}$ for the next epoch, we use importance weighting to form single-sample unbiased estimates for $\lambda_h(\pi)$ in~\pref{eq:ips_estimate}, and we aggregate these via a median-of-means approach. $\Pi^{(m+1)}$ is then defined as the set of policies with low empirical regret measured via the median-of-means estimator.
-Na\"{i}vely, the running time is $\textrm{poly}(T,|\Pi|)$.
+We use $Q_m$ to select actions at each round in the epoch by sampling $\pi \sim Q_m$ and playing $\smooth_h(\pi(x))$ on context $x$.
+To compute $\Pi^{(m+1)}$ for the next epoch, we use importance weighting to form single-sample unbiased estimates for $\lambda_h(\pi)$ in~\pref{eq:ips_estimate}, and we aggregate these via a median-of-means approach (see e.g.,~\citet{hsu2016loss}). $\Pi^{(m+1)}$ is then defined as the set of policies with low empirical regret measured via the median-of-means estimator.
+Na\"{i}vely, the running time is $\textrm{poly}(T,|\Pi|)$.\footnote{For the non-contextual case, the algorithm simplifies and the running time becomes $\textrm{poly}(T)$, see also \pref{sec:cases}(c).}